How to Keep Lizards Out of Garage

 5. Mating: Lizards may enter garages during mating season as they search for a suitable partner.

-It’s important to identify the reason why lizards are entering your garage in order to effectively prevent them from returning.
+It’s important to identify the reason why lizards are entering your garage to effectively prevent them from returning.

 What to Do if You Find a Lizard in Your Garage